Thiruvendran Vignarajah

 Thiruvendran "Thiru" Vignarajah (born December 18, 1976) is an American lawyer and politician.
 He previously was Deputy Attorney General of Maryland.
 He is a litigation partner at the law firm DLA Piper in Baltimore.
 He has also been the lead attorney for the State of Maryland in the post-conviction appeals of Adnan Syed, who was convicted of murder in the high-profile 1999 killing of Hae Min Lee.
 He is a four-time candidate for Baltimore State's Attorney and mayor of Baltimore, having run for both positions twice and being defeated in the primary each time.

 Education

-Vignarajah, the son of immigrants from Sri Lanka, graduated from Woodlawn High School in Baltimore, Maryland.
+Vignarajah, the son of immigrants from Sri Lanka, graduated from Woodlawn High School in Baltimore County, Maryland.
 His sister is Krish O'Mara Vignarajah, now president and CEO of Lutheran Immigration Services.
 He studied at Yale College where he received degrees in Political Science and Philosophy, before earning a master's degree in Medical Ethics at King's College London.
 He then joined the consulting firm McKinsey & Company before attending Harvard Law School.
 He was elected President of the Harvard Law Review and was responsible for leading a push for addressing the gender disparity in law review admissions.
 While at Harvard, Vignarajah was also a research assistant for Derek Bok, the former President of Harvard University, and Arthur R. Miller.